 A skit is always welcome in a group of friends, relatives, or colleagues.
 A skit not only keeps people entertain but also improves communication, and is a valuable team-building exercise.
-We have a big repository of skit ideas for all situations and age groups.
+We have a big repository of short skit ideas for all situations and age groups.
 Please feel free to add on to them or improvise!

 What is a Skit?